 - Nonsufficient funds or returned cheque charges – a penalty incurred by a borrower who made a payment from an account without enough funds.
 If the payment transactions fail, the borrower is charged with the same amount as the fee.

 There is much to know about the effective interest rate and how it may affect your financial life.
 Here are some of the different questions you may ask about this topic.
-Remember that lending companies are using their own set of rules and regulations for each of the product or service they offer.
-Do not hesitate to contact your trusted bank and inquire about their rates.

 It depends.
 If you manage it well, like pay the due amount on time and pay it fully, your score or rating will increase.
 But, if you miss payments or decide to default or settle your loan with a debt relief company, your score will decrease.
 If you are not sure that you can manage the effective interest rate and other different charges you will be paying in your loan, it is best not to take it.

-• How Can I Get the Lowest EIR?
+How can I get the lowest EIR?

 Borrowing money can be a tough thing to do.
 There is so much information to read and understand.
-Aside from the effective interest rate, you must also be familiar with interest rates, nominal interests, lending costs and many others.
+Aside from the effective interest rate, you must also be familiar with interest rates, nominal interests, lending costs, and many others.